Child Development Center/Family Child Care Homes Education Network

 The Los Angeles Mission College Family Child Care Homes Network consists of at least 30 licensed family child care homes throughout the San Fernando Valley.
 FCCHN provides infant/toddler child care services for the students of the college.
 The qualification is the same as that of the child development center.

-Morning service requires for college students to be enrolled in at least 6 units in the morning.
-Flexible hours are available for the evening program between 3:00pm to 10:00pm.
+Service requires for college students to be enrolled in at least 12 units in the morning to receive priority.

 The following documentation will be required: